zhiyuzz/zhiyuzz.github.io/index.md

 Hello!
 I'm a postdoc at Harvard University, hosted by Prof. [Heng Yang](https://hankyang.seas.harvard.edu/).
 Previously, I had a blast doing my phd at Boston University, advised by Prof. [Yannis Paschalidis](https://sites.bu.edu/paschalidis/people/yannis-paschalidis/) and Prof. [Ashok Cutkosky](https://ashok.cutkosky.com/).
 Long ago I did my undergrad at Tsinghua University.

-I am broadly interested in **sequential data science**.
+I'm broadly interested in **sequential data science**.
 How do we process information revealed on a data stream, and rigorously use that to support real-time decision making?
 For me, this is a fascinating field at the intersection of optimization, signal processing, statistics and game theory.

 Specifically, my research centers around **adaptive online learning**.
 The goal is to design online decision making algorithms that Bayes-optimally exploit offline knowledge, such as domain structures, physical models and deep learning.
 I envision it as a bridge between offline methods and their robust online deployment against uncertainties.

+Recently I'm also excited about bringing such algorithmic advances closer to the real world, particularly in the area of **robotics and automation**.

 Email address: zhiyuz [at] seas (dot) harvard (dot) edu